cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/ssh-cert-bastion.md

 **⏲️Time to complete: 45 minutes**

-## Build a Cloudflare Access policy
+## Build a Zero Trust policy

-First, build a Cloudflare Access policy to enforce Zero Trust rules whenever any user attempts to connect to the resources being protected.
-Building the Access policy first ensures that resources are not connected to Cloudflare for a period of time before an Access policy can be added.
+First, build a Zero Trust policy to enforce rules whenever any user attempts to connect to the resources being protected.
+Building the Zero Trust policy first ensures that resources are not connected to Cloudflare for a period of time before a Zero Trust policy can be added.

 In the Cloudflare for Teams dashboard, open the `Applications` page of the `Access` section.
 Select the "Self-hosted" option.